NYU's Courant's Women in Computing (WinC)

 Join and become active in WinC:

 There are many wonderful benefits of getting involved in WinC.
 This is an opportunity to get to know your fellow students, CS faculty and meet with professionals from Google, IBM, Microsoft, Goldman Sachs and many other companies.
 You will learn about scholarships, internships, fulltime jobs, ideas for research and also CS conferences.
 You will acquire leadership skills and you will also work closely with NYU faculty and professionals from amazing companies.
+Also, let us know if you would be in interested in becoming an officer for WinC (Email us at wincinfo[at]cs.nyu.edu).
 So, get involved today!

 Please sign up for our mailing list for future announcements as they will no longer be sent to this one: mailing list: http://www.cs.nyu.edu/mailman/listinfo/winc